OctopusDeploy/docs/docs/administration/workers/worker-pools.md

 Given the determination of a pool, Octopus then selects

 - the built-in worker, if the step resolves to the default pool and there are no workers in the default pool, or
-- any healthy worker from the pool.
+- a healthy worker from the pool, otherwise.

 Octopus makes no other guarantees about what worker is picked from a pool.